ESET study finds phishing on the rise in North America

 Tony Anscombe, global security evangelist at ESET

-In terms of means for launching a cyberattack, phishing is hardly new or novel, but it is on the rise in North America according to ESET’s study of attacks in the first half of 2023.
+In terms of means for launching a cyberattack, is hardly new or novel, but it is on the rise in North America according to ESET’s of attacks in the first half of 2023.

 ESET global security evangelist Tony Anscombe joins us on the podcast to break down all the news found in the security giant’s extensive telemetry over the first six months of the year, and he points out that cybercriminals are really getting their campaigns together.
 So what can the channel community do to ensure their customers are as safe as possible?